I’m a PhD student in nuclear physics at the University of Manchester.

 I also like drawing and trying to learn new languages.
 I lived in Madrid for a year as part of my degree so got to speak lots of Spanish, and I’m trying to learn Portuguese at the moment.

 A PhD student has to research something that hasn’t been researched before and then write a thesis on everything they’ve found.
-I’m in the second year of my PhD, so I still have two years to finish my research and write it all up.
+I’m in the third year of my PhD, so I still have just over a year to finish my research and write it all up.

 Even though I study nuclear physics, my work is closely related to nuclear medicine.
 Nuclear medicine uses drugs containing radioactive atoms to treat cancer.
 The radioactive atoms release lots of energy into the cells of tumours to kill the cancer.
 Radiation can also be photographed on hospital scanners, so we can use these radioactive drugs to see where the cancer is in someone’s body.
 For my PhD research, I’m looking to find new radioactive atoms which can do these two things better than the ones that are used at the moment.